 When no one living is down in this area, a clanging sound has been heard by witnesses, as if someone is working on the machinery.

 The Pool Area – a big paranormal hot spot!

 Medium Peter James identified the pool area as the heart of the ship.

 Two little girl spirits – little girl unknown and Jackie.
-Jackie, (around 4 or 5) drowned in the second class swimming pool that is now where the theater is located.
-The other little girl may have drowned in either pool, or died from other causes on ship.
-These two little girl spirits have found each other and are now best friends.
+Jackie, (around 4 or 5) drowned in the second-class swimming pool, where the theater is now located.
+The other little girl may have drowned in either pool, or died from other causes.
+These two spirits have found each other and are now best friends.

 They have had fun playing around the pool.

 Their giggling and singing has been heard in the pool area and the dressing rooms.